 - If extra energy is needed look for feeds that have restricted starch and sugar levels and added oil rather than cereals.

 - Aim to feed < 1g/kg bodyweight of non-structural carbohydrate (NSC: starch plus water-soluble carbohydrate) per meal.
 Preferably try to spread meals across the day – multiple small meals are better than one or two large ones.

-- Add chopped fibre to every meal – especially Lucerne which has been shown to help buffer gastric acid.
+- Add chopped fibre to every meal.
+Lucerne is particularly useful as it’s been shown to help buffer gastric acid.

 - Avoid very stalky, sharp chopped fibre which can increase the risk of damage to the stomach wall.

 - Provide a small chopped, fibre-based meal or access to forage before exercise.
 This helps to reduce gastric acid splashing up onto the sensitive stomach wall.

 - Turn out to pasture as much as possible.

 - Provide access to water at all times.

 - Provide some form of forage while travelling.

 A Fibregenix balancer plus non-cereal calorie sources, eg lucerne, and/or oil will also provide a low starch option.
 This can play a valuable part in feeding hard-working ulcer prone horses.
 One major benefit is it will enable you to limit the need for large amounts of hard feed by boosting essential nutrient intake and maximizing fibre digestion.
 Speedibeet or Fibrebeet is also a good choice.
 There is evidence that the pectin content of sugar beet can have an action similar to mucous.
 This will help line the stomach and protect it against acid attack.